 Ensuring that all staff members are provided with information and training regarding awareness of allergic reactions and anaphylaxis, including the necessary precautions and how to respond.

-Ensuring that catering staff are aware of childrens’ allergies and act in accordance with the academy’s policies regarding food and hygiene, including this policy.
+Ensuring that catering staff are aware of children’s allergies and act in accordance with the academy’s policies regarding food and hygiene, including this policy.

-Ensuring that there are effective communication systems with all parties, through various mechanisms, such as staff room displays, electronic systems, class lists with allergy flags (delete any that are not relevant)
+Ensuring that there are effective communication systems with all parties, through various mechanisms, such as an allergy register, electronic systems, class lists with allergy flags and placemats for those with allergies requiring medication.

-Ensuring that the Kitchen staff have relevant information on children with severe allergies for example, photographs, so that they know who the pupils are.
+Ensuring that the midday staff have relevant information on children with severe allergies for example, photographs, so that they know who the pupils are.

 Ensuring that there is information for parents of pupils with allergies at the start of the academic year and provide clear written guidance to all parents about what food items should not be sent into school